Menu

 print(f"Key starts with: {key[:5]}...")

-Error 3: State updates that vanish
+Error 3: State updates vanish without a trace

-This happens when a node returns the wrong type for a field.
-If your state expects messages: list and a node returns {"messages": "hello"}, LangGraph won’t merge it right.
+This pops up when a node returns the wrong type.
+If your state declares messages: list but a node hands back {"messages": "hello"} (a string instead of a list), the merge logic breaks silently.

 Wrong: